swarmlibs/promstack/README.md

 - `PROMETHEUS_EVALUATION_INTERVAL`: The evaluation interval for Prometheus, default is `1m`
 - `PROMETHEUS_CLUSTER_NAME`: The cluster name for Prometheus, default is `promstack`
 - `PROMETHEUS_CLUSTER_REPLICA`: The cluster replica for Prometheus, default is `1`

+> [!NOTE]
+> Configuration changes will be applied to the Prometheus server immediately with no downtime to the service.

+### Configure Remote Write
+Remote write is a feature that allows Prometheus servers to send samples to a remote storage system e.g. Thanos, Cortex, Grafana Mimir, etc.

+By default, the remote write is disabled.
+To enable the remote write, you need to specify the following environment variables:
+- `PROMETHEUS_REMOTE_WRITE_ENABLED`: Enable remote write for Prometheus server, default is `false`
+- `PROMETHEUS_REMOTE_WRITE_URL`: The remote write URL for Prometheus server to send the metrics to.

+### Configure Alertmanager
+Alertmanager is a Prometheus component that handles alerts sent by client applications such as the Prometheus server.
+It takes care of deduplicating, grouping, and routing them to the correct receiver integrations such as email, PagerDuty, Slack, etc.

+By default, the Alertmanager is disabled.
+To enable the Alertmanager, you need to specify the following environment variables:
+- `PROMETHEUS_ALERTMANAGER_ENABLED`: Enable Alertmanager for Prometheus server, default is `false`
 - `PROMETHEUS_ALERTMANAGER_ADDR`: The Alertmanager service address
 - `PROMETHEUS_ALERTMANAGER_PORT`: The Alertmanager service port, default is `9093`